cychitivav/pai/README.md

 <!-- omit in toc -->
 # PAI's project
-Code and documentation for a UGV that can work and be teleoperated in a cultivate.
+Code and documentation for a UGV that can work and be teleoperated in a field.

 [**Explore the docs »**](https://cychitivav.github.io/pai)